 Above: This elegantly designed master bathroom features Callacatta and Carrera marble and polished nickel fittings.

-Above: The home office boasts fabulous city and water views; light further penetrates into this space via a small dormer window above the desk.
+Above: The home office boasts fabulous city and water views; light further penetrates this space via a small dormer window above the desk.

 Sustainability: The energy efficiency of the house was designed around the passive use of its southern orientation, with high-performance glass, cross-ventilating windows, and precisely calculated overhangs making air conditioning unnecessary this summer.
 The winter sun will bring warmth deep into the house, and the industrial-size fan above the dining room is designed to slowly move air throughout the house.

-While the house meets Energy Star rating, much thought went into what sustainability really means.
+While the house meets the Energy Star rating, much thought went into what sustainability means.
 There is no bravura use of natural resources.
 Structural elements are sized at their calculated minimums.
 Precious materials were used sparingly, often where they would be touched by the user, and salvaged material was valued for its patina.

 Above: The steel-framed “glass box” occupies the view facade of this home.